Kanchanagarwal/ApachePOI/10 - Protect sheet/README.md

 ```
 ## Result

-The Persons sheet has special lock mark and it means that the sheet is protected.
-Let’s try to modify some cell.
-You can see the popup message that inform us the sheet is protected and we have to input the password if we want to modify data.
-For doing this we need to click the unprotect sheet in a context menu, input the password and we can modify data.
+The "Persons" sheet has a special lock mark and it means that the sheet is protected.
+When a user tries to modify the sheet the popup message is shown that informs a user that the sheet is protected and we have to input the password to modify data.